cjdbarlow/Part-One/TO DO.md

 # TO DO
 ## General
 * SORT OUT ALL THE INTERNAL LINKS (all of format [xyz](cardiac_action_potential.md))
+* Remove bullet points in tables and replace with extra line

 ## HTML
 * fix overlapping margin content